Cohort Programmes

 Sabbatical Week gives students the time and space to discover their interests through a range of enrichment activities, programmes, workshops and talks.
 Through these, students are exposed to new topics and skills, thereby stretching them beyond what they learn in the classroom.
 Sabbatical activities are designed to be hands-on, thought-provoking and to inspire students to continue exploring a wide range of topics and ideas.

-These are the key sabbatical programmes offered for each level in 2021:
+These are the key sabbatical programmes offered for each level in 2025:

 IP Year 2 Students engaged in a 4-day Debate Skills Training Workshop run by The Julia Gabriel Centre.
 This intensive and lively workshop trained students in critical thinking, argumentation and speaking skills – an excellent complement to the skills that students are learning in subjects such as Fundamental Humanities and Language Arts.
 Students had many opportunities to showcase their persuasive speaking skills through participating in hands-on debates.
+Students also had their hands in designing apps and tote bags, along with enhancing their knowledge on urban farming and the healing effects of medicinal herbs.

 -